Pirate-Weather/pirateweather/docs/API.md

 * Unknown

 #### time
 The time in which the alert was issued represented in UNIX time.
+From the NWS `effective` time.

 #### expires
 The time in which the alert expires represented in UNIX time.